 RULES & SUBMISSIONS GUIDELINES

-1) Only films completed after January 1st, 2016 are eligible for the festival.
+1) Only films completed after January 1st, 2017 are eligible for the festival.

-5) STUDENT FEES are only for current film school students or filmmakers who made films while enrolled in film school.
+3) STUDENT FEES are only for current film school students or filmmakers who made films while enrolled in film school.
 In order to qualify for a student fee, please be sure to upload a clear copy of a student ID on the attachments section of your filmmaker profile.

-6) Please do not change the screener link address or password of your submission.
+4) Please do not change the screener link address or password of your submission.
 If you do, please notify us immediately or you risk your film not being previewed and thus considered for the festival.

-7. Films in a language other than English must be subtitled in English.
+5) Films in a language other than English must be subtitled in English.
 We prefer subtitles be burned into the submission copy.

-9. FEE WAIVERS for Festival Shorts; Pendance Film Festival will outright waive submission fees for any short film that has screened at the following festivals; Sundance, Tribeca, Raindance, Austin, Berlin, Cannes, Venice or Slamdance.
-If your film has screneed at one of these festivals, please email us and submit under "Festival Shorts" after receiving your waiver code.
+7. FEE WAIVERS; Pendance Film Festival will outright waive submission fees for any short or feature film that has screened at the following festivals; Sundance, Tribeca, Raindance, Austin, Berlin, Cannes, Venice, Telluride, or Slamdance.
+If your film has screneed at one of these festivals, please email us and submit under "Special Category" after receiving your waiver code.

-11. All submission fees are non-refundable.
+9. All submission fees are non-refundable.
 If your film does not fit our submission guidelines, it will be disqualified.

-12. Press Kits are requested, but not required.
+10. Press Kits are requested, but not required.
 Trailers are however required.
-If your film is selected, and a trailer is not available, Pendance will on your behalf create a clip no longer than 45 seconds for promotional purposes only.
+If your film is selected, and a trailer is not available, Pendance will on your behalf create a clip no longer than 60 seconds for promotional purposes only.

-13. Films must not be available online or be publicly available in the United States or Canada.
+11. Films must not be available online or be publicly available in the United States or Canada.
 If your film is available publicly and you still wish to submit for our special screenings, please email us.
 Do not submit your film, as it will be disqualified.

 Filmmakers are encouraged to attend the festival.
 If you’re selected and intend to attend the event, please get in touch with us as soon as possible so we can arrange for complimentary passes and gala tickets.
 Each selected filmmaker is entitled 2 free passes, and 50% off for up to a maximum of 10 screening passes.
 Short filmmakers are granted a hotel stay in Toronto, and Feature film makers will be extended some form of travel credit if not from Toronto.